Labor Relations in the Public Sector (LS238)

 Benefits to You and Your Organization

 Public sector unionism is increasingly under attack.
 Several state legislatures are considering abolishing public sector bargaining and the Supreme Court is reviewing the constitutionality of agency shop fees.
-Leaders and member so local unions need skills to build strong unions to combat these attacks.
+Leaders and members of local unions need skills to build strong unions to combat these attacks.